 9 Fun and Unique Things to do in Osaka

 Seeing the Bright Lights of Dotonbori Arcade

 Take the bright lights of Tokyo’s Shinjuku, put them on steroids, and you’ll have a fair idea of what Dotonbori Arcade looks like.
-Osaka was the first Japanese city I ever visited and I felt like Lost in Translation had been set in the wrong place when I walked down this street.
-Visiting 2 and a half years later, the culture shock still hadn’t worn off!
+Osaka was the first Japanese city I ever visited and I felt like Lost in Translation had been set in the wrong place after walking down this street.
+2 and a half years and 4 trips to Japan later, the culture shock still hadn’t worn off!

 Even if you only have 1 hour in Osaka, go straight here for a visual treat.

 Posing for a Photo with the Running Man

 Every city has one of those cliche places where tourists flock to take photos.
 In Osaka, that would be the running man!
 Is it cheesy?
 Yeah, a wee bit.
 But nothing says Japan like neon lights so embrace it!

 Since this is one of the most quintessential sights in the city, it’s definitely up there with the top things to do in Osaka!

 If there’s one definitive reason to visit Osaka, it would definitely be for the food.
 The Kansai region is home to some of the best food in all of Japan.
 That means you shouldn’t feel guilty about spending your whole trip munching new foods- just like any of the world’s cities, eating is one of my favourite things to do in Osaka.